 Management fees are much smaller than traditional financial advisers at just 0.25%.
 So, it will cost you $25 for every $10,000 you invest.

 Acorns is the old veteran on this list.
 It’s been around the longest and comes at a modest cost of $1 per month.
 Acorns’ greatest strength is usability.
-It’s a simple application that is easy to use.
+It’s a simple application that is easy for anyone to use.

 You can quickly link a debit or credit card to your account and begin trading.
-And, Acorns will round-up your total for each purchase and invest the difference in one of its ETF portfolios.
+And Acorns will round-up your total for each purchase and invest the difference in one of its ETF portfolios.